freakpol/naturally/README.md

           }
         OBJECT;
-        param p5 with a fixed null value, param p6 with a fixed string value of "test" param p7 with a fixed number value of 123 param p8 with a fixed number value of 456.789 param p9 with a fixed boolean value of true
+        param p5 with a fixed null value, param p6 with a fixed string value of test param p7 with a fixed number value of 123 param p8 with a fixed number value of 456.789 param p9 with a fixed boolean value of true